SanicTK2/iidxguide/docs/b_tips.md

 ### Turn on timing display (FAST/SLOW)

 It is strongly recommended that you enable the timing display, so that you can get a sense of how late or early you are hitting.
-This is found in the details menu (blue menu).
+This is found in the [advanced options menu](/beginner/option2) (blue menu).

 ### Find a comfortable hi-speed setting

-Once you feel ready, switch from normal hi-speed to floating hi-speed option.
+Once you feel ready, switch from normal hi-speed to [floating hi-speed option](/beginner/floating).
 Find a comfortable green number that allows for enough reaction time, but not too much that you're looking at too many notes on the screen.

 For beginners, you should aim for a green number between 300-350.
 Over time, as you improve your ability to read, you can lower it to around 290-300.